Safe and Effective Sedation Dentistry in Grove City, OH

 Sedation dentistry may be right for you if:

-• You have a sensitive gag reflex
+• You have a strong gag reflex or heightened sensitivity.

 How to find a qualified sedation dentist